Ilona Kronstein: Later life and artistic influences

 During a Nazi street raid, Ili was coerced to scrub the sidewalk.
 Gerda and Ili were held in jail for six weeks (April 1938) "as hostages for Robert."
 Prior to their release, it was required that Ili declare in writing that she and her children would leave Austria immediately, however, three months passed before they could leave Austria to reunite with Robert.
 At first, Kronstein felt free spirited, as she had just escaped from Nazi influence.
 However, that positivity was replaced by "restlessness and unhappiness," because she resented "the uncultured provincialism of Vaduz" and she did not have a studio.
-During this time, Nora attended a Swiss boarding school, and Gerda went to Zürich, Switzerland in hopes to attain a visa to the U.S. Kronstein then left Vaduz and visited in Zürich periodically.
+During this time, Nora attended a Swiss boarding school, and Gerda went to Zürich, Switzerland in hopes of obtaining a visa to the U.S. Kronstein then left Vaduz and visited in Zürich periodically.
 In Zürich, she roomed with Gerda in a "cheap, small room," consumed food moderately, but took relish in the cultural resources.
 In 1938, both Ili and Gerda were held in jail as foreigners and deportation to Germany was threatened upon them.
 Robert managed to change their deportation location to Liechtenstein.

 Kronstein left Liechtenstein, and stayed for a brief time in Paris, France.
 She then left for southern France.
 There, her artistic creativity blossomed.
 She started working with colors, and her works gained more depth.
 During this time, her style bordered cubism and abstraction.
 She spent time in Nice and befriended inspirational artists who taught her valuable lessons.
 In this circle of inspirations was Latvian painter Rudolf Ray-Rapaport, and he and Kronstein became close friends.

 The Kronsteins still planned to emigrate, but in June 1941 Ili's application for a U.S. visa was denied.
 In the past, she was confined in Gurs internment camp for six weeks alongside ten thousand refugees, both Jews and anti-Fascists.
 Also in Gurs was Charlotte Salomon and Hannah Arendt.
 In Gurs, Kronstein showed "remarkable courage, good humor and resourcefulness," despite dwindling health.
 In late 1940, Kronstein endured paralysis of her right arm.
 Later on in 1945, Kronstein was diagnosed with multiple sclerosis.
 Over the course of the year 1941, she could not work for extended amounts of time, however, she still drew until she could no longer grip a pencil.
 Following Ray-Rapaport's immigration to the U.S. in 1942, Kronstein went to Liechtenstein and later to Switzerland in order to receive treatment for her illnesses.
 She was paralyzed yet mentally attentive and spent her last four years of life in private care in Zürich.
 She died at the age of fifty-one on 22 April 1948.